admurali/routemap-express-mw/README.md

 ```

 We used the following routemap properties:
-* pageObject - for GET requests you can query by either
+* pageObject - for GET requests query by either
   * limit and offset

      --OR--

   * page and pageSize
-* setPageResponseObject - set the bookshelf object using pagination
+* setPageResponseObject - sets the bookshelf object using pagination

 We can then make a ***serializeUsers*** function as shown below: